nginxinc/nginx-gateway-fabric/docs/resource-validation.md

 1. OpenAPI schema validation by the Kubernetes API server.
 2. CEL validation by the Kubernetes API server.
+3. Webhook validation by NGF.
-3. Validation by NGF.
+4. Validation by NGF.

 ### For Kubernetes 1.23 and 1.24

 1. OpenAPI schema validation by the Kubernetes API server.
 2. Webhook validation by the Gateway API webhook.
+3. Webhook validation by NGF.
-3. Validation by NGF.
+4. Validation by NGF.

 To confirm that a resource is valid and accepted by NGF, check that the `Accepted` condition in the resource status has the Status field set to `True`.
 For example, in a status of a valid HTTPRoute, if NGF accepts a parentRef,